 Our multi-scale analyses identified a common set of community assembly drivers across a phylogenetically and functionally diverse range of taxa.
-However mechanisms underlying the environmental and spatial control of assembly were dependent on species' ecology and life histories.
-This underscores the relevance of having highly resolved taxonomic data and information on the basic natural history of species at hand for a post-phylogenetic and trait-based era of community assembly paradigms.
+Bathymetry, hydrography and species' ecology interact to produce different scales of assembly on the reef complex.
+However the underlying mechanisms that produce these patterns were highly dependent on species' ecology and life histories.
+This underscores the importance of having highly resolved taxonomic data and information on the basic natural history of species at hand for a post-phylogenetic and trait-based era of community assembly paradigms.